DarrickLeong/ansible_test_use_cases/ansible_navigator/README.md

 # ansible_navigator Test Use Cases
-Test Use Cases for ansible navigator
+Test Use Cases for ansible navigator.

 See this link for ansible-navigator settings: https://ansible-navigator.readthedocs.io/en/latest/settings/

+See this link for ansible-navigator guide: https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.0-ea/html-single/ansible_navigator_creator_guide/index

 ## ansible-navigator settings
-You are able to configure the settings of ansible-navigator what you see below are three parameters:
+You are able to configure the settings of ansible-navigator what you see below are three main parameters:
 - execution-environment
 - playbook-artifact
 - logging